-Brian Purfield explains why Paul thought it was necessary to write to the likeable but easily-influenced community of Christians in Colossae.
+Our weekday first readings are from the Letter to the Colossians.
+Brian Purfield explains why Paul thought it was necessary to write to the likeable but easily-influenced Christians in Colossae.

 Peter & Paul were both men of great faith and influence, but they had different understandings of the Messiah to whom they dedicated their lives, as John Twist explains.